One of the major annoyances to befall most fish keepers at some point or another is a major buildup of algae in their home aquariums.

 1. Siamese Algae Eater

-Not to be confused with Chinese algae eaters (who should never be kept in a community tank), Siamese algae eaters are active, peaceful fish that do a great job clearing algae.
+Not to be confused with Chinese algae eaters (who should never be kept in a community tank), these are active, peaceful fish that do a great job clearing algae in your tank.

-While they’ll happily munch their way through all kinds of algae, they’re especially fond of black beard algae, which not all algae eaters will touch.
-What’s more, they eat algae without damaging plants, which makes them perfect for planted aquariums.
+While they’ll happily munch their way through all types of algae, they’re especially fond of black beard algae, which not all species will touch.
+What’s more, they eat without damaging plants, which makes them perfect for planted aquariums.

 In fact, they tend to prefer living in tanks with live plants, especially those with flat, broad leaves for them to rest on.

-As well as the algae they consume, Siamese algae eaters thrive on a varied diet of flakes or pellets, fresh vegetable matter, and live or frozen proteins (blood worms, mosquito larvae, etc.).
+As well as the algae they consume, they thrive on a varied diet of flakes or pellets, fresh vegetable matter, and live or frozen proteins (blood worms, mosquito larvae, etc.).

 Reaching up to 6 inches long, these aren’t the smallest of fish, so you need to make sure you provide them with enough space, especially if you keep more than one.
 Siamese algae eaters should be kept either alone or in a group of five or more, since smaller groups may fight among themselves.